zhiyi7/fastify-app/README.md

 ### ApiError handler and response

-By default, if `ApiError(message, code, statusCode)` is not caught by local error handler, the server will handle this ApiError and return the error object to the client, with HTTP status code `statusCode` which defaults to `200`.
+By default, if `ApiError(message, code, statusCode, data)` is not caught by local error handler, the server will handle this ApiError and return the error object to the client, with HTTP status code `statusCode` which defaults to `200`.

 The response format is: